TEPR Projects: Consumer information and behaviour

 TEPR has worked on a number of reports for the EU institutions on Directive 1999/94:

 TEPR has also worked on the evaluation of the implementation of the Regulations that transpose Directive 1999/94 in the UK:

 Ian Skinner has also worked on reports looking at car purchasing and travel behaviour, including:

 - Improving the knowledge base on car purchasing decision mechanisms, which was undertaken for the European Commission and also involved TEPR Associate Malcolm Fergusson.
 The report was based on a literature review and qualitative analysis.

 - Delivering changes in travel behaviour: Lessons from health promotion disciplines, which was undertaken with Malcolm Fergusson and Dr Adrian Davis, and funded by the Department of Transport.

-Ian Skinner of TEPR is currently a Member of the LowCVP’s Passenger Car Working Group.
-He also supports LowCVP in its work on low carbon vehicles as a member of relevant project Steering Groups, particularly those relating to consumer information.
+Ian Skinner of TEPR is currently a Member of the Zemo’s Passenger Car Working Group.
+He also supports Zemo in its work on low carbon vehicles as a member of relevant project Steering Groups, particularly those relating to consumer information.